-Thirty-six years after I left Southeast Asia, my wife and traveled to Vietnam.
+Thirty-six years after I left Southeast Asia, my wife and I traveled to Vietnam.
 For her, whom I married well after my return from Vietnam, it was a little-known country about which she knew little.
 I remembered the country as a sequence of beautiful land- and sea-scape scenes which concealed people in grey or black clothing determined to cause harm to as many Americans as possible.
 In my mind it was a collection of large and small airfields, each with its own challenges and hazards.
 On my return visit I was determined to see what Vietnam was like outside the confines of the airfields I had known so well so many years before.
 I was looking forward to seeing a peacetime Vietnam, even if it was unified under a non-democratic government.
 I was hoping to see a few of the airfields into which I had flown, and I was not sure what my reaction would be.

 The first city we visited was Saigon.
 I have some reluctance in calling it by its new official title, Ho Chi Minh City; the name was changed after the North Vietnamese successfully invaded the south in 1975.
 The international identifying letters for the airport—SGN (for Saigon)—remain the same, prominently featured on our baggage stickers.
 We arrived late in the evening on the 26th of January, 2004, just as the Tet (Chinese New Year) celebration was winding down.
 This year’s Tet festivities brought in the year of the monkey.
 I thought it was more than a little coincidental that the last Tet celebration I had seen in Vietnam also brought in the year of the monkey, though the festivities that year (1968) were more violent and hazardous to one’s health than those we witnessed during our visit.

 We arrived on Thai Airways via Bangkok (a city also much changed during the intervening thirty-six years, but that’s a separate story), arriving about eight o’clock at night.
 Even before we landed, I noticed two major differences: a much larger illuminated city area than I remembered flying over at night, and a total lack of tracer fire and descending flares between the airport and the Cambodian border, about 30 miles to the west.
-I knew that all that activity had stopped over thirty years before, but that was what I saw every time I flew into Tan Son Nhut (the Saigon airport) at night over a period of one year.
+I knew that all that activity had stopped over thirty years before, but that was what I saw every time I flew into Tan Son Nhut (the old name of the Saigon airport) at night over a period of one year.
 One other aspect of the earlier days I recalled well: the tenseness in my gut the closer we got to touchdown.
 That sensation was gone this time.

 When I flew my C-130 into Tan Son Nhut in 1967 and 1968, it was one of the busiest airports in the world.
 The aircraft controllers talked on the tower frequency non-stop, directing arriving and departing aircraft.
 Whenever I approached Tan Son Nhut in my C-130, I would wedge my way into the arrival landing pattern and continue my approach, hoping that the tower operators would not object.
 If they did, I would break out of traffic and re-enter again without complaint.